British Academy Conferences Scheme 2025-26: guidance notes

-- Accommodation for up to 16 speakers, plus conference convenors and chairs for a two-day conference (or 8 speakers, plus conference convenors and chairs for a one-day conference)
+- Accommodation for up to 16 speakers, including conference convenors and chairs for a two-day conference (or 8 speakers, including conference convenors and chairs for a one-day conference).

-- Economy travel costs for up to 16 speakers, plus conference convenors and chairs for a two-day conference (or 8 speakers, plus conference convenors and chairs for a one-day conference).
+- Economy travel costs for up to 16 speakers, including conference convenors and chairs for a two-day conference (or 8 speakers, including conference convenors and chairs for a one-day conference).
 The Academy does not cover business or first-class travel, or the use of taxis, other than in exceptional cases (such as certified medical need) and with prior agreement.

-- AV services and technical assistance on the days of the conference, including filming and streaming of the conference
+- AV services and technical assistance on the days of the conference, including filming and streaming of the event.

 - Catering on the days of the conference: coffee breaks and a lunch break per day for all delegates (including speakers).
-The Academy will also consider requests for either a conference reception for convenors, speakers, chairs and attendees OR a reception/conference dinner for convenors, speakers and chairs, provided this is included in the overall conference budget.
+The Academy will also consider requests for either a conference reception for attendees OR a reception/conference dinner for convenors, speakers and chairs, provided this is included in the overall conference budget.